 Missionary Printing Presses in China

 As missionary enterprises became more established in China, investment into printing technologies became possible, and this had major consequences for print culture.
-The letter above (Figure 3) from the London Missionary Society, for example, discussed a new publication of the Bible printed using mechanised movable type.
+The letter above (Figure 3) from the London Missionary Society, for example, discussed a new publication of the Bible printed using movable metal type.

 Movable type presses significantly sped up the process of printing, which later enabled the development of the national press, including daily newspapers.
 Missionaries such as Young J. Allen and Karl Gützlaff started printing missionary periodicals in Chinese, which introduced Chinese readers to an array of religious and scientific ideas from Western Europe and North America.
 These technologies were adopted by Chinese entrepreneurs and intellectuals.
 From the late 1890s, more and more Chinese-run newspapers developed, and treaty ports such as Shanghai became major centres of printing culture.